physimals/asl-docs/toast_userguide.rst

 TOAST expects the input data without label-control subtraction being performed.
 A typical command line usage would be::

-    quasil -i <asl_data> -o <output_directory>  --infert1
+    toast -i <asl_data> -o <output_directory>  --infert1

 This would carry out a model-based analysis of Turbo-QUASAR data and provide voxelwise quantification of perfusion and arterial transit time.
-Note:: the current implementation of TOAST does NOT support dispersion correction, model-free analysis, or partial volume correction.
+Note: the current implementation of TOAST does NOT support dispersion correction, model-free analysis, or partial volume correction.

-Typing quasil with no options will give basic usage information.

-Main options
+Output files
 ----------------

+The main output files are (some of them are only available when using certain options)

 -i <image>  The QUASAR ASL data in Nifti file format.
 The data order should 'as acquired', i.e. as blocks of TIs measured in the different phases of flow suppression.
 -o <directory>  Use this to place the result in a different directory to the current working directory.